Miimiikiu/Knee-Brace/README.md

 ## TODO:
--Originally made for Raspberry Pi 3B+ -- Migrate to ESP32 for better performance & reliability and faster startup.
+-Originally made for Raspberry Pi 3B+ -- Migrate to ESP32 for better performance, efficiency, reliability and especially faster startup.

 -Currently only works with one pressure sensor but at least two + stretch sensor band should be required.

--Shin brace should be adjustable but snug
+-Shin brace should be adjustable but snug.

--Redesign & upload STL files for new hardware compatibilty
+-Redesign & upload STL files for new hardware compatibilty.

--Properly document wiring
+-Properly document wiring.